The Necessary Unknown: The Voynich Manuscript, Winnicott's Third Space, and Why We Need What We Cannot Understand

 The manuscript is no casual doodle.

-Microscopic analysis shows someone with the practiced fluidity of the writing system wrote the text without hesitation marks.
+Microscopic analysis shows that someone with the practiced fluidity of the writing system wrote the text without hesitation marks.
 No revisions.
 Just the smooth, confident hand of someone writing in what appears to be their native script—a script that exists nowhere else in the historical record.

 You don't need to examine the illustrations long to see that the plants don't exist, wired as they are with impossible root structures and leaf arrangements.